meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-WhatIsNerdspal.md

 #Ask your questions

-So say you have a question which is **related to your studies** for which you need an answer.
+So say you have a question which is **related to your academics irrespetive of field of study** for which you need an answer.
 Your question may be:

  - a difficult calculation,
  - some complex chemistry equation,